AbhiXverse/Solidity-journey/Day 05/Solidity Notes.md

 if (amount > balance)
 revert InsufficientBalance (amount, balance);
 ```
-So, in this only the next single statement is part of the If condition
+So, in this only the next single statement is part of the If condition or only the first condition is controlled by the If condition.
+The second statement will always execute.